JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 You step into a bone-dry antechamber.
 It smells of dust, ancient paper, and ground stone.
 Something crunches beneath your boot.
 A hooded peddler appears, willing to trade Weapons for anything else you don't need.

+This step happens once, right after you reveal the very first Room, and before you start exploring it.
+During the Peddler’s trade you do not play cards, equip Weapons, use skills, or move cards to or from your Backpack.

 For each non-Weapon card you may wish to trade, place it on the bottom of the Floor, then reveal cards from the top until you find a Weapon.
 Add it to the Room and put all revealed non-Weapon cards on the bottom of the Floor.

 The peddler vanishes.
 You are on your own now.
+Time to **Explore** the first Room.

 ### Exploring a Room